 Try this instead: If you're deadset on incorporating them, Kolba says you can squat down just until your thighs are parallel to the floor, then perform a duck walk, to alleviate some of the knee stress.
 Better yet, skip traditional duck walks altogether to eliminate your risk of ligament or meniscus tears.
 Instead, incorporate jumping squats and wall sits to build up muscle strength and definition.

-Whether your knees are in rough shape from injury or repetetive exercising, "impact forces from running and jumping (which can be as high as 2-5x your body weight!) can significantly accelerate the arthritic process, especially in the presence of muscle imbalances," Kolba says.
+Whether your knees are in rough shape from injury or repetetive exercising, "impact forces from running and jumping (which can be as high as 2-5 times your bodyweight) can significantly accelerate the arthritic process, especially in the presence of muscle imbalances," Kolba says.
 Yes, arthritis can pose a problem for you, even if you're in your 20s or 30s.

 Try this instead: Still, moves like box jumps are a great way to build explosive power.
 Just make sure you're landing lightly on top of the box, then stepping down (one foot, then the other) so you don't jar your knees.
 Ebner adds: “For the healthy, athletic population with proper leg strength and control, plyometrics are an important part of training if they’re done with good form.
 For people who don’t have the proper strength and control, or have any injuries, these exercises probably aren't a good idea."
 If any type of jumping or running hurts, try exercising on an elliptical, stepper, or running in a pool with a flotation vest on, and get your strength training from low-impact exercises and learn how to protect your joints.